Best Dumbbell Tricep Exercises

 If you’ve seen my article on Best Dumbbell Exercises for Chest, we had to decide whether a dumbbell version of the bench press was equally as good as the barbell version.

-In fact, it’s 1 ½ times less torque and stress on the shoulders and the muscles around the shoulder girdle to support that.
+In fact, it’s 1 ½ times less torque and stress on the shoulders and the major muscles around the shoulder girdle to support that.

 2.)
 DUMBBELL CLOSE GRIP BENCH PRESS

-Exercise Notes: Start position is lying on a bench with feet flat on the ground, and dumbbells in each hand.
+Exercise Notes: Start position is lying on a flat bench with feet flat on the ground, and a pair dumbbells in each hand.
 Hands should be shoulderwidth apart with palms facing eachother, elbows tucked into your sides.
 Raise the dumbbells by straightening your arms and squeezing your triceps and then slowly lower yourself to the start.

 You’ll find that when you make the swap to dumbbells you won’t have to sacrifice very much weight at all, which makes this another viable exercise selection for building triceps strength.